Alaska: A crossroads of diplomacy—from Reagan and Pope to Trump and Putin

 The historic 1984 meeting between then US President Ronald Reagan and Pope John Paul II had shaped the fall of Communism

+Both the political and spiritual leaders exchanged pleasantries and lavished praise on each other.
 Reagan labelled Pope as the “minister of peace and love” in a “violent world”, according to a New York Times report.

 In return, the pontiff said he held the people of America close to his heart.
 “In some ways, Alaska can be considered today as a crossroads of the world.
-President Reagan is returning from visiting the beloved people of China, even as I am making my way to a neighbouring area in the Far East," the Pope said.
+President Reagan is returning from visiting the beloved people of China, even as I am making my way to a neighbouring area in the Far East," he said.

 Fall of Communism

-However, the relationship developed between the President and the pontiff through these meetings is considered to be a major contributing factor to the fall of Communism in Central Europe and the ensuing collapse of the Soviet Union in 1991.
+However, the relationship developed between the president and the pontiff through these meetings is considered to be a major contributing factor to the fall of Communism in Central Europe and the ensuing collapse of the Soviet Union in 1991.

 “The diplomacy between President Reagan and Saint Pope John Paul II contributed to the downfall of communism and the freedom that the modern world enjoys today, and it’s important we remember and celebrate their lasting impact,” Melissa Giller, chief marketing officer of the Ronald Reagan Presidential Foundation & Institute, said in a statement last year, ahead of the launch of an exhibition by the institute, titled ‘The Pope and the President: Bringing Hope to the World’.